acend/cilium-basics-training/content/en/docs/08/_index.md

 ---
 ## Host traffic/endpoint traffic encryption

-To secure communication inside a kubernetes cluster Cilium supports transparent encryption of traffic between Cilium-managed endpoints either using IPsec or [WireGuard®](https://www.wireguard.com/).
+To secure communication inside a Kubernetes cluster Cilium supports transparent encryption of traffic between Cilium-managed endpoints either using IPsec or [WireGuard®](https://www.wireguard.com/).

 ## Task {{% param sectionnumber %}}.1: Increase cluster size

-By default minikube create single node clusters.
+By default minikube create single-node clusters.
 Add a second node to the cluster:

 ```bash
 minikube -p cluster1 node add
 ```

-## Task {{% param sectionnumber %}}.2: Move frontend app to different node
+## Task {{% param sectionnumber %}}.2: Move frontend app to a different node

 To see traffic between nodes we move the frontend pod from Chapter 3 to the newly created node: